Xcel Energy Inc. (NASDAQ:XEL) Given Consensus Rating of “Buy” by Brokerages

-Shares of Xcel Energy Inc. (NASDAQ:XEL) have received a consensus recommendation of “Buy” from the eight brokerages that are currently covering the company, Marketbeat Ratings reports.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-The average twelve-month target price among brokerages that have covered the stock in the last year is $71.86.
+Xcel Energy Inc. (NASDAQ:XEL) has been assigned a consensus rating of “Buy” from the eight research firms that are covering the stock, Marketbeat reports.
+Three research analysts have rated the stock with a hold recommendation and four have issued a buy recommendation on the company.
+The average twelve-month price objective among brokerages that have issued a report on the stock in the last year is $71.86.

-A number of brokerages have recently weighed in on XEL.
-KeyCorp lifted their target price on shares of Xcel Energy from $74.00 to $75.00 and gave the company an “overweight” rating in a research note on Tuesday, October 19th.
-The Goldman Sachs Group raised shares of Xcel Energy from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from $73.00 to $76.00 in a research note on Tuesday, October 12th.
-Mizuho boosted their price objective on shares of Xcel Energy from $63.00 to $70.00 and gave the stock a “neutral” rating in a research note on Wednesday, August 4th.
-Barclays raised shares of Xcel Energy from an “equal weight” rating to an “overweight” rating and boosted their price objective for the stock from $75.00 to $76.00 in a research note on Friday, October 1st.
-Finally, Bank of America raised shares of Xcel Energy from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from $67.00 to $72.00 in a research note on Friday.
+Several research analysts have commented on XEL shares.
+KeyCorp raised their price target on shares of Xcel Energy from $74.00 to $75.00 and gave the company an “overweight” rating in a report on Tuesday, October 19th.
+Bank of America upgraded shares of Xcel Energy from a “neutral” rating to a “buy” rating and raised their price objective for the company from $67.00 to $72.00 in a research report on Friday.
+Mizuho raised their price objective on shares of Xcel Energy from $63.00 to $70.00 and gave the company a “neutral” rating in a research report on Wednesday, August 4th.
+The Goldman Sachs Group upgraded shares of Xcel Energy from a “neutral” rating to a “buy” rating and raised their price objective for the company from $73.00 to $76.00 in a research report on Tuesday, October 12th.
+Finally, Barclays upgraded shares of Xcel Energy from an “equal weight” rating to an “overweight” rating and lifted their target price for the stock from $75.00 to $76.00 in a research report on Friday, October 1st.

-In other Xcel Energy news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of Xcel Energy stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $69.73, for a total value of $3,789,686.04.
-Following the completion of the transaction, the chairman now directly owns 200,555 shares of the company’s stock, valued at $13,984,700.15.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.21% of the stock is currently owned by insiders.

-Xcel Energy (NASDAQ:XEL) last announced its earnings results on Thursday, October 28th.
-The company reported $1.13 earnings per share for the quarter, missing analysts’ consensus estimates of $1.18 by ($0.05).
-The company had revenue of $3.47 billion for the quarter, compared to the consensus estimate of $3.41 billion.
-Xcel Energy had a net margin of 12.28% and a return on equity of 10.81%.
-The company’s revenue for the quarter was up 9.0% on a year-over-year basis.
-During the same period in the previous year, the firm posted $1.14 EPS.
-On average, analysts expect that Xcel Energy will post 2.98 EPS for the current year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, October 20th.
-Shareholders of record on Wednesday, September 15th were issued a $0.4575 dividend.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, October 20th.
+Stockholders of record on Wednesday, September 15th were paid a dividend of $0.4575 per share.
+This represents a $1.83 dividend on an annualized basis and a dividend yield of 2.84%.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-This represents a $1.83 annualized dividend and a yield of 2.84%.
-Xcel Energy’s dividend payout ratio (DPR) is presently 65.59%.
+Xcel Energy’s payout ratio is 65.59%.

+In other news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of Xcel Energy stock in a transaction dated Wednesday, September 1st.
+The shares were sold at an average price of $69.73, for a total transaction of $3,789,686.04.
+Following the sale, the chairman now owns 200,555 shares of the company’s stock, valued at approximately $13,984,700.15.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 0.21% of the company’s stock.

+A number of large investors have recently bought and sold shares of the stock.
+Mattern Capital Management LLC boosted its stake in Xcel Energy by 3.3% during the third quarter.
+Mattern Capital Management LLC now owns 67,523 shares of the company’s stock worth $4,220,000 after acquiring an additional 2,140 shares in the last quarter.
+Perigon Wealth Management LLC raised its holdings in Xcel Energy by 18.2% in the third quarter.
+Perigon Wealth Management LLC now owns 6,172 shares of the company’s stock worth $386,000 after buying an additional 951 shares during the last quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG raised its holdings in Xcel Energy by 7.4% in the third quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG now owns 17,975 shares of the company’s stock worth $1,123,000 after buying an additional 1,243 shares during the last quarter.
+Nordea Investment Management AB raised its holdings in Xcel Energy by 104.8% in the third quarter.
+Nordea Investment Management AB now owns 2,469,696 shares of the company’s stock worth $155,146,000 after buying an additional 1,263,861 shares during the last quarter.
+Finally, Maryland State Retirement & Pension System raised its holdings in Xcel Energy by 2.8% in the third quarter.
+Maryland State Retirement & Pension System now owns 41,037 shares of the company’s stock worth $2,574,000 after buying an additional 1,118 shares during the last quarter.
+76.33% of the stock is currently owned by institutional investors and hedge funds.

 Xcel Energy, Inc operates as a holding company, which engages in the generation, purchase, transmission, distribution and sale of electricity.
 It operates through the following three segments: Regulated Electric Utility, Regulated Natural Gas Utility and All Others.
 The Regulated Electric Utility segment generates, transmits and distributes electricity primarily in portions of generates, transmits and distributes electricity in Minnesota, Wisconsin, Michigan, North Dakota, South Dakota, Colorado, Texas and New Mexico.